nuls-io/devsite/docs/Guide/g_pocm.md

 ### Transfer Token to the Contract

-1. Import the token-holding address into the [wallet](https://wallet.nuls.io/).
+1. Import the token-holding address into the [ Light Wallet](https://github.com/nuls-io/nuls-v2/releases).
 2. Go to the **Contract** page, find the token, and click **Call**.

 ![image-20190917114719872](./g_pocm/project5.png)